 Her anger would not have a concrete source for long, however, as the light made its way to their location, blinding the two who stood there.

-As they regained her vision, Pam had instinctively guarded Emma from the strange event.
+As they regained her vision, Pam had instinctively guarded Emma against the strange event.
 The mother and daughter looked in front of them, where their house once again stood.
 Their entire surroundings had returned to normal.

 “Mom, is this…!?”

 “Yeah, it has to be.”
 Pam answered her daughter.
 “Rewrite Phenomenon.
 Stay here.
 Help should be here shortly.
 I’m going in.”

 “Be careful!”
 Emma waved at her mother, who nodded at her with a grin.
 Steam started to form around her feet, and swiftly built up enough pressure to launch herself into the woods.